nidragedd/nidragedd.github.io/_posts/2019-09-05-things-you-should-now-before-visiting-Paris.md

 {: style="text-align: justify;"}
 Here you have read just an example of what is possible but we could imagine a lot of other things to try:
 {: style="text-align: justify;"}
-* we have all data since 2015, one could grab all all data per year, keep listings that exists over all years and analyze trends (seasonal, recurrents).
-Why not timeseries forecasting ?
+* we have all data since 2015, one could grab all data per year, keep listings that exists over all years and analyze trends (seasonal, recurrents).
+Why not timeseries forecasting?
 * we have all the reviews, one could try to do NLP (Natural Language Processing) and classify reviews as positive/negative ones, try to detect recurrent topics per neighbourhood...
 {: style="text-align: justify;"}
-So, are you ready to give a try by yourself ?
-Collect the data, it's [here](http://insideairbnb.com/get-the-data.html) !
+So, are you ready to give a try by yourself?
+Collect the data, it's [here](http://insideairbnb.com/get-the-data.html)!

 Author: nidragedd
 {: .small style="text-align: right;"}